About the course

 Personal statement and research proposal:

 Statement of a maximum of 1,000 words and proposal of a maximum of 2,500 words

-Your proposal should also indicate your proposed methodological approach.
+Your research proposal should also indicate your proposed methodological approach.
 This will depend on the kind of research you envisage.
 If empirical research is planned, then please discuss the likely ‘data’ to be collected.
 At this stage these ideas are exploratory, and likely to develop and change once you are admitted to the course and start working with your supervisor.

 It will be normal for your ideas to subsequently change in some ways as you develop your project.
 You should nevertheless make the best effort you can to demonstrate the extent of your research question, sources and method at this moment.